-These home security systems are excellent alternatives to ADT
+These best home security systems are excellent alternatives to ADT

 - Short trial period

-Not everyone wants to "do it yourself", and Vivint Home Security is our choice for a company you can rely on to take care of things for you.
-This option is mainly for home-owners, as Vivint's installation team will need to rewire your home for parts of the system.
-Not only will your security deposit be destroyed, but if you ever move you'll have to pay for Vivint to come, uninstall the system, then reinstall it in your next apartment.
+Not everyone wants to "do it yourself," and Vivint Home Security is our choice for a company you can rely on to take care of things for you.
+This option is mainly for homeowners, as Vivint's installation team will need to rewire your home for parts of the system.
+Not only will renters' security deposits be destroyed, but if you ever move, you'll have to pay for Vivint to come, uninstall the system, then reinstall it in your next apartment.

-As mentioned previously, you can pay upfront for your equipment, but it's fair to say that any professionally-installed system will set you back thousands of dollars.
-On the other hand, if you sign a contract Vivint will likely not let you out of it early — you'll have to pay the remaining months even if you cancel.
+As mentioned previously, you can pay upfront for your equipment, but it's fair to say that any professionally installed system will set you back thousands of dollars.
+On the other hand, if you finance the equipment, you can spread the cost of your system across five years with no interest.
+The negative is that you cannot cancel your Vivint plan (or switch to month-to-month) until you pay off your loan balance.

 Our reviewer was impressed by Vivint's system once it was installed.
 He said that Vivint's app became an all-in-one hub through which he controlled all his lights, thermostats, locks, and smart plugs.
-The app's automations work with Vivint products, but also other devices like Nest thermostat, so if you choose not to buy a particular Vivint device upfront you can supplement it with a third-party device down the line.
+The app's automation work with Vivint products and other devices like Nest thermostat, so if you choose not to buy a particular Vivint device upfront, you can supplement it with a third-party device down the line.

 Vivint offers quality indoor, outdoor, and doorbell cameras, though in general, they are far more expensive than is typical for DIY systems, ranging from $199 to $399.
 They generally capture crisp 1080p audio with good FOV, then send data to either a smart drive or an optional DVR.
-As our reviewer found, you can only connect a limited number of devices to send recording data, which differs from other systems that can often support up to 10 cameras.
+However, as our reviewer found, you can only connect a limited number of devices to send recording data, which differs from other systems that can often support up to 10 cameras.

-Vivint will cost you, but it's worth it to secure your home and completely control your smart home devices.

-5. Ring Alarm Security Kit: Best Home Security with Outdoor Cameras
+5. Ring Alarm Security Kit

 Bottom line: Ring cameras are among the best in the industry, and the cost for video monitoring is among the cheapest, too.
-Ring Alarm clicks with Alexa and "Works with Ring" devices but not with much else.
-As an entry-level security system, it actually holds its own against other kits, though it lacks the IFTTT automation you get with other Ring products.
+Ring Alarm clicks with Alexa and "Works with Ring" devices but not much else.
+It holds its own against other kits as an entry-level security system, though it lacks the IFTTT automation you get with other Ring products.

 Pros: